tianzewei/tianzewei.github.io/_pages/about.md

 **News**
 * One paper about EFX on graphs was accepted by IJCAI-24.
-* I‘m visiting [Ioannis Caragiannis](https://cs.au.dk/~iannis/) at Aarhus University for the spring of 2024.
+* Currently, I‘m visiting [Ioannis Caragiannis](https://cs.au.dk/~iannis/) at Aarhus University as a guest PhD student.

 **Research Interests**